Building a new vector based storage model

 We sort the timestamp column from the staging area via an optimized version of radix sort, and the resulting index is used to reshuffle the remaining columns in the staging area in parallel:

-When merging datasets in this way, the prefix and suffix groups can be persisted data, out-of-order data, or none.
-The merge group is where more cases occur as it can be occupied by persisted data, out-of-order data, both out-of-order and persisted data, or none.
+When merging datasets in this way, the prefix and suffix groups can be persisted data, O3 data, or none.
+The merge group is where more cases occur as it can be occupied by persisted data, O3 data, both O3 and persisted data, or none.

 When it's clear how to group and treat data in the staging area, a pool of workers perform the required operations, calling memcpy in trivial cases and shifting to SIMD-optimized code for everything else.
 With a prefix, merge, and suffix split, the maximum liveliness of the commit (how susceptible it is to add more CPU capacity) is partitions_affected x number_of_columns x 3.